List of near threatened amphibians

-Near Threatened (NT) species do not currently qualify for Critically Endangered (CR), Endangered (EN) or Vulnerable (VU), but are likely to qualify for a threatened category in the near future, or are already close to qualifying.
+Near threatened (NT) species do not currently qualify for critically endangered (CR), endangered (EN) or vulnerable (VU), but are likely to qualify for a threatened category in the near future, or are already close to qualifying.

-As of September 2016, the International Union for Conservation of Nature (IUCN) lists 402 near threatened amphibian species.
-6.2% of all evaluated amphibian species are listed as near threatened.
+As of December 2025, the International Union for Conservation of Nature (IUCN) lists 453 near threatened amphibian species.
+5.6% of all evaluated amphibian species are listed as near threatened.

-No subpopulations of amphibians have been evaluated by the IUCN.

-This is a complete list of near threatened amphibian species evaluated by the IUCN.
+This is a complete list of near threatened amphibian species evaluated by the IUCN, last substantially updated August 2022.